hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 ## [1]  TRUE FALSE  TRUE FALSE FALSE FALSE
 ```

-The logical vector returned tells us which elements are matching and which are not.
+The logical vector returned denotes which elements are matching and which are not.

 Previously, we saw that we could use logical vectors to subset data by returning only the values corresponding to `TRUE`.
 Therefore, we can use the output logical vector to subset our data, and return only those elements in `A`, which are also in `B` by returning only the TRUE values: